cloudfoundry/diego-design-notes/README.md

 > A **Long Running Process** (LRP) may have multiple instances.
 Diego is told of the [*desired LRPs*](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/desired_lrp.go).
 Each desired LRP may desire multiple instances.
 These instances are run (and represented as [*actual LRPs*](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/actual_lrp.go)).
 Diego attempts to keep the correct number of instances running in the face of network failures and crashes.

 Both tasks and LRPs are expressed as generic, platform-independent, executable recipes.
 The executable actions are defined [here](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/executor_action.go).
-The [executor](https://github.com/cloudfoundry-incubator/executor) knows how to run these generic recipes inside [garden](https://github.com/cloudfoundry-incubator/garden) containers.
+The [executor](https://github.com/cloudfoundry-incubator/executor) knows how to run these generic recipes inside [Garden](https://github.com/cloudfoundry-incubator/garden) containers.

 LRPs are distributed via an [auction](https://github.com/cloudfoundry-incubator/auction).
 The [LRPStartAuction](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/lrp_start_auction.go) model contains all the details necessary to run the auction and *start* an instance of an LRP.

-Diego includes CF-Bridge, a collection of components that interface with the existing Cloud Foundry components (notably [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng)) and stage and run user applications.
+Diego includes CC-Bridge, a collection of components that interface with Cloud Foundry's [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) and stage and run user applications.
 This is done by translating the domain-specific notion of apps into the generic language of tasks and LRPs

 The collection of Diego components that run and manage Tasks and LRPs is referred to as the Cell.